 How to start?

-- don’t but to go, eat / drink in.
+don’t buy to go: eat & drink in.
 It’s rude to walk in the streets and eat of sip on something anyway.
 I believe we don’t need to consume as much as we do anyway.
-Safe your money and replace the habit with a constructive activity like reading a book or talking on the phone (so much better than texting).

 The list can go on.
 Google it.
-So many bloggers have written about it already.
 There are so many options that are better for us anyway, if its in terms of reducing waste for our own health benefit, or fighting ocean pollution, or just living a little more stylish with glass jars, bring along thermos bottles and what not.
-We can do it!
+I believe we can do it!

 We have choice as to what kind of difference we are going to make.